 What is the East End Construction Project?

-Washington University is making significant changes to the East End of the Danforth Campus.
-For information about the transformation of the East End of the Danforth Campus, visit campusnext.wustl.edu
+Washington University is making significant changes to the east end of the Danforth Campus.
+For information about this transformation, visit campusnext.wustl.edu.

-Will any parking be available on the East End of Campus?
+Will any parking be available on the east end of the Danforth Campus?

 How many spaces will be available after construction?

 Once construction is completed, there will be approximately 800 spaces available in the new underground garage.
+This represents a reduction of approximately 145 spaces.
 During peak business hours, those spaces will be limited to faculty, staff and visitors.
+The new Zone 1 parking facility is expected to open May of 2019.

 Will commencement continue to be held in Brookings Quadrangle?